cda-tum/mqt-problemsolver/README.md

 ## Getting Started

-`mqt.problemsolver` is available via [PyPI](https://pypi.org/project/mqt.problemsolver/) for all major operating systems and supports Python 3.9 to 3.14.
+`mqt.problemsolver` is available via [PyPI](https://pypi.org/project/mqt.problemsolver/).

 ```console
 (.venv) $ pip install mqt.problemsolver
 ```

-TODO.

 **Detailed documentation and examples are available at [ReadTheDocs](https://mqt.readthedocs.io/projects/problemsolver).**

 ## System Requirements

+MQT ProblemSolver can be installed on all major operating systems with all supported Python versions.
 Building (and running) is continuously tested under Linux, macOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/runner-images).

 ## Cite This